Bears edge Vikings 21-19 on Piñeiro FG with 10 seconds left

+MINNEAPOLIS — Already sunk by midseason, the Chicago Bears were happy to wrap up a frustrating year with a late-game push for the win.

+As far as feeling good for the Minnesota Vikings, body was the easy pick over mind.

-MINNEAPOLIS — Eddy Piñeiro's fourth field goal of the game for Chicago came from 22 yards with 10 seconds left, giving the Bears a 21-19 victory over Minnesota on Sunday with the Vikings resting their regulars for the playoffs.
+Eddy Piñeiro's fourth field goal of the game came from 22 yards with 10 seconds left, giving the Bears a 21-19 victory on Sunday with the Vikings resting their regulars for the playoffs.

+“We're going to learn from this," coach Matt Nagy said.
+“It could have been easy for them to do just that and not be fighters, but they did.
+That's the positive.”

 Piñeiro, the latest attempt by the Bears (8-8) to solve their persistent kicking trouble, finished the season with 11 straight made field goals.
-Mitch Trubisky highlighted another unremarkable performance by hitting Riley Ridley for 34 yards on fourth-and-9 with 2:36 left from midfield to set up the winning kick.
+Mitch Trubisky highlighted another unremarkable, conservative performance by hitting Riley Ridley for 34 yards on fourth-and-9 with 2:36 left from midfield to set up the winning kick.

+“We just stuck together, believed and put one last drive together,” said Trubisky, who went 26 for 37 for 207 yards.
+“I think it was important to just go out on the right note.”

 Ifeadi Odenigbo strip-sacked Trubisky in the fourth quarter to pick up the ball and set up Dan Bailey's fourth field goal for a brief lead for the Vikings, but a replay review negated what would have been Odenigbo's second fumble return for a touchdown in three games after it was ruled that his knee was down after the recovery.